slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"We like to believe in genius.
 It gives us an excuse for being lazy."
 -- Paul Graham*

-> *"The true test of intelligence is not how much we know how to do, but how to behave when we don’t know what to do."
--- John Holt*

-> *"The measure of intelligence is the ability to change."
+> *"The problem with genius is that you have to tolerate madness."
--- Albert Einstein*
+-- Naval Ravikant*

 > *"Andy Warhol is the only genius I’ve ever known with an IQ of 60."
 -- Gore Vidal*

-> *"The problem with genius is that you have to tolerate madness."
+> *"It is the mark of a genious to explain a complex concept in a simple way."
+-- Naval Ravikant*

+> *"Genious is man who can do the average thing when everyone else around him is losing his mind."
 -- Naval Ravikant*